profiseedev/kubernetes/README.md

 	(Get-Content -path C:\profisee\services\auth\web.config -Raw) -replace 'stdoutLogEnabled="false"','stdoutLogEnabled="true"'

-## Upgrade fro mone version to another
+## Upgrade from one version to another

 Create a file named UpdateProfisee.yaml (any name is fine as long as use that file name in the patch statement) that has this content: